Skip to content

 multilang fields

-While saving in a specific language, no test is done to check that specified fields are defined as multilang (it means
+While saving in a specific language, no test is done to check that specified fields are defined as multilang (it means that saving non-multilang fields in a non-default language will result in a loss of data).

 Description